LmeSzinc/AzurLaneAutoScript/doc/future_plan.md

   >
   > Imitating commission.py, use ocr to get research name, classify them, then choose

-- Re-fit the relationship between map swipe and screen swipe
+- ~~Re-fit the relationship between map swipe and screen swipe~~ Done, the magic number is 1.626

   > This function is `_map_swipe` in module/map/camera.py line 36.
 If you want to focus camera from D3 to E4, then it will do a swipe (-200, -140).
 A simple linear fit turn `(1, 1)` to be `(-200, -140)`.
   >